Decorating Your Home

 A lot of natural materials are available, not only for fabrics but also in the tassel and tieback features.
 Materials such as coconut shells, natural jute and seashells can be found in most home furnishing stores.
 When matched with traditional furniture, these items can immediately create a tropical feel to a home.
 More traditional western designs are also available.
 Almost any kind of fringing and edges can be added to finish the curtains as well as silk or fabric tiebacks.
 Whatever your taste in curtains, they can be produced in Indonesia.
 The only limitation is your imagination!

 Wallpaper is growing in popularity in Indonesia.
 Most homes have only painted cement walls and some expats choose to use wallpaper to give the house a more designed look.
 Many brands and types of wallpaper are available; but not all interior decorators will carry wallpaper, as it is not commonly used by Indonesians.
 This is probably due to the expense more than anything.
 Wallpaper brands from Britain, America and Italy are available.
+Some stores carry ready stock while others have sample books and will order the wallpaper once a customer has chosen a specific motif.
+If the paper needs to be ordered from overseas, normally there is a minimum requirement to the number of rolls that must be ordered.

 Any store that sells wallpaper will have employees who can also install the paper.
 It is unusual for people to paper their own walls in Indonesia, as the cost of having it professionally installed is extremely reasonable.
 The price of installation is normally calculated into the cost of the paper.
 The cost is based on a per roll basis.
 Not all paper is pre-pasted, so letting the professionals take care of the installation eliminates a lot of the mess and headache that a normal house owner might incur by trying to do it themselves.
 If the wall has wallpaper on it, the workers that come to install the new paper will normally remove the old paper at no cost.
 This however should be discussed with the store ahead of time, as it will effect the amount of time needed to complete the job.